kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/managing-and-sustaining-motivation.md

 - **Extrinsic Motivation**

     Extrinsic motivation is the motivation that is initiated by forces outside of us or external forces.
 For example, you might be motivated to study and get good grades because it is the expectation of your parents and family.
 This could further be connected to positive or negative consequences.
-A negative consequence as motivation might be that your educational fees stop being sponsored if you perform poorly while a positive motivation might be that you win a cash award for exemplary performance.
+A negative consequence as motivation might be that your educational fees stop being sponsored if you perform poorly, while a positive motivation might be that you win a cash award for exemplary performance.

 - **Intrinsic Motivation**